Maddy Rosenberg

-Her art practice extends over a number of media, including oil painting, artist's books, printmaking, drawing, toy theater and installation and has been said to be influenced by American painter Gillian Pederson-Krag.
-Rosenberg's paintings and artist books are distinctive for their attention to detail, and ability to transport the viewer to imagined worlds.
-Her work reflects her fascination with architecture and cultural history.
+Rosenberg’s art practice includes oil painting, artist's books, printmaking, drawing, toy theater, installation and animation.
+Her work is distinctive for its attention to detail, and ability to transport the viewer to imagined worlds.
+She finds visual and conceptual inspiration in her fascination with architecture and cultural history.
 In the studio, Rosenberg says, she "removes the images from their original context and reassembles them to create a world of my own."

 Rosenberg approaches curating as an extension of her creative practice and has facilitated and participated in international exchange exhibitions between New York and European artists.
 She spends several months each year living and working internationally, understanding the necessity of exploring new places to broaden her research and influences.